Spanish — MA, MHS

 - Graduate teaching assistantship application

 - Writing sample.
-A writing sample in Spanish should be submitted to the Department of Foreign Languages and Literatures at the time of the application.
+A writing sample in Spanish should be submitted to the Department of World Languages, Literatures, and Cultures at the time of the application.
 The writing sample typically is a research paper completed for a course taken as an undergraduate, usually a paper written for a senior-level literature or civilization course.
 It should be a minimum of five pages, typed.

 - All materials should be received by February 15.